When you offer international shipping in your listings, your items are automatically available to buyers outside the

-Remember too that when you sell to overseas buyers, you need to comply with laws in both your country and theirs.
+When you sell to overseas buyers, you need to comply with laws in both your country and theirs.
 Your items must meet the selling and eligibility requirements for the eBay site in each country where you sell.
-You'll find information in the eBay International trading policy.

 Here's how to add international shipping to your listings: